Hoppípolla: Use in film and television

 "Hoppípolla" was used in 2006 advertisements for the BBC's Planet Earth television series, giving the band exposure to a mainstream audience.
 A high demand for the single led to it being republished in May 2006, distributed by EMI.
 This re-release of the single brought critical acclaim for the band in the mainstream music media.

-It was used again in 2016 for Planet Earth II, as well as Blue Planet II the following year.
+Sigur Rós made a re-recorded version of "Hoppípolla" in 2016 for the trailers of Planet Earth II.
+The band had declined offers to license their music commercially, were not playing "Hoppípolla" in concert at the time and were reluctant to look "backwards" when recording, but they were supportive of Sir David Attenborough and the series' mission to depict the fragile global environment.
+The track was again featured in trailers for the next series by the BBC Natural History Unit, Blue Planet II, in 2017.

-The song has been used as background music in BBC shows, including dramas, documentaries and its 2006 football coverage.
+The song has been used as background music in BBC shows, including dramas, documentaries and its coverage of the 2006 FA Cup Final.
 It appeared in the trailers for the films Children of Men and Slumdog Millionaire, the soundtrack of the 2006 film Penelope, the 2011 film We Bought a Zoo (Jónsi also acted as its composer), the 2021 film The Mitchells vs. the Machines, and has been used in advertisements for Thomson Reuters, Oxfam and Viasat.
 The song has also been used in the film of Italian capital Rome's bid for the 2024 Summer Olympics.
 While it does not appear on the film's soundtrack album, it is also featured in Eurovision Song Contest: The Story of Fire Saga.